 Continue reading “L e t i t b r e a t h e . . .”

 This weekend I took my two kids to the library.
 I was previously unaware, but there was early voting available for Tuesday’s November election.

 Continue reading “Why I didn’t vote for my city’s most pressing issue: Trash Collection”

 I was browsing my bookshelf the other night, looking for something to start.

 unfinished books than I have fully-read books.
 Not every book is worth finishing, I’ve learned… though many I plan to return to… I think…)

 Now, I noticed my slightly neglected Dan Kennedy section.
 Dan is a prolific and accomplished copywriter and businessman who has recently fallen ill.

-I pulled down my worn copy of The Ultimate Sales Letter Continue reading “7 things you’ll learn in Dan Kennedy’s “The Ultimate Sales Letter”“
+and The Ultimate Sales Letter Continue reading “7 things you’ll learn in Dan Kennedy’s “The Ultimate Sales Letter”“

 I broke a rule and read some email this morning.